Distinguished Service Award

 The following outlines the steps to nominate an individual for the DSA.

-Previous Recipients
+DSA Recipients

 The ACLP Distinguished Service Award is presented to an individual child life specialist who has demonstrated an exemplary child life career and dedication to the profession.

-Read more about the previous DSA recipients.
+Read more about all the DSA recipients.

 Learn More